steunix/passweaver-gui/docs/index.md

 By clicking the "Show secret" button, the secret will be displayed, and the link will be "burnt":

 ![One time secret 3](assets/passweavergui-onetimesecret-3-001.jpeg)

+Note that you can expose the "anonymous" version of this page, so anyone can create one time secrets even if not authenticated.
+See `enable_public_creation` configuration below.

 ## Alternative server name for public links